apache/brpc/docs/en/client.md

 ```
 Channels created by above Init() get server list from the NamingService specified by `naming_service_url` periodically or driven-by-events, and send request to one server chosen from the list according to the algorithm specified by `load_balancer_name` .

 You **should not** create such channels ad-hocly each time before a RPC, because creation and destroying of such channels relate to many resources, say NamingService needs to be accessed once at creation otherwise server candidates are unknown.
-On the other hand, channels are shareable by multiple threads safely and has no need to be created frequently.
+On the other hand, channels are able to be shared by multiple threads safely and has no need to be created frequently.

 If `load_balancer_name` is NULL or empty, this Init() is just the one for connecting single server and `naming_service_url` should be "ip:port" or "host:port" of the server.
 Thus you can unify initialization of all channels with this Init().
 For example, you can put values of `naming_service_url` and `load_balancer_name` in configuration file, and set `load_balancer_name` to empty for single server and a valid algorithm for a cluster.